slitvinov/gitlog/attention/README.md

 ![Attention](attention.png)

-Each key is a Gaussian on its site; the vertical line is the sample.
+Each key is a Gaussian centered on its site; the vertical line is the sample.
+It was most likely produced by the best-matching site, but could also have come from another.

 Here is an ilustration